 An input on the face or rear of the receiver that enables you to connect a plug-and-play satellite radio tuner or portable music player (CD, MP3, or cassette) to the receiver.
 The input jack can be either Mini or RCA.

-On May 28, 2003, the Consumer Electronics Association published standard CEA-2006, "Testing & Measurement Methods for Mobile Audio Amplifiers."
+On May 28, 2003, the Consumer Technology Association published standard CEA-2006 (now CTA-2006), "Testing & Measurement Methods for Mobile Audio Amplifiers."
 This "voluntary" standard advocates a uniform method for determining an amplifier's RMS power and signal-to-noise ratio.

 Using 14.4 volts, RMS watts are measured into a 4-ohm impedance load at 1 percent Total Harmonic Distortion (THD) plus noise, at a frequency range (for general purpose amplifiers) of 20 Hz to 20,000 Hz.
 Signal-to-Noise ratio is measured in weighted absolute decibels (dBA) at a reference of 1 watt into 4 ohms.
 This applies to both external amplifiers and the amplifiers within in-dash receivers.

-CEA-2006 allows consumers to be able to compare car amplifiers and receivers on an equal basis.
-Manufacturers who choose to abide by the new standard are able to stamp their products with the CEA-2006 logo that reads: "Amplifier Power Standard CEA-2006 Compliant."
+CTA-2006 allows consumers to be able to compare car amplifiers and receivers on an equal basis.
+Manufacturers who choose to abide by the new standard are able to stamp their products with the CTA-2006 logo that reads: "Amplifier Power Standard CTA-2006 Compliant."

 Originally, changer controls referred to a receiver's ability to control a same-brand CD changer.
 These days, the changer control connection on a receiver can be used to add one of any number of peripheral devices.
 Most stereo brands let you choose from a CD changer, satellite radio, iPod® adapter, USB adapter, Bluetooth™ adapter, and more.